- General terms

 Thus far, mechanical has been contrasted against solid state, membrane and conductive rubber.
 The above description also strongly implies that the switch contacts are metal.

-For my purposes, “mechanical” will be taken to mean directly-operated metal contact switches, per 80s and 90s convention.
+For the purposes of this site, “mechanical” will be taken to mean directly-operated metal contact switches, per 1980s and 1990s convention.
 This also includes ball contact switches, on the basis that Tokai classified MM9 series as mechanical, but excludes reed switches.

 An awkward case is Datanetics DC-50 series.
 Meryl Miller of Datanetics affirms that these are “diaphragm switches”, putting them into a classification of their own.
 He notes that the Mylar membrane facing the actuator has the responsibility of separating the metal switch contacts, which are glued to the membranes.
 Although these switches are metal contact internally, they also use a three-layer membrane.
 Although it might seem reasonable to class them as mechanical due to being metal contact (the switch contacts are the same pieces of metal as the terminals), from manufacturer standpoint they were never classified as mechanical.